Climate Resilient Agribusiness for Tomorrow

 ongoing

-The project will implement the following activities:
+The project will continue implementing the following activities:

 • Climate risk analysis of targeted value chains and identification of business opportunities that address climate change in agriculture.